KiranChilledOut/ComfyUI-Cloud-APIs/README.md

 # Quick Setup
 1. Install extension and dependencies (preferably with comfy manager)
 2. Place your api key/token in a text file in ComfyUI-Cloud-APIs/keys

+# Nebius Quick Setup
+1. Install the extension with the "Install via Git URL" option in comfyUI manager
+2. Create an account at [Nebius AI Studio](https://studio.nebius.ai/)
+3. Follow th instructions at [API Keys](https://docs.nebius.com/studio/inference/api#images-generations)
+4. Copy the API key in your ComfyUI folder `/Users/kiran/Desktop/ComfyUI/custom_nodes/ComfyUI-Cloud-APIs/keys` into a text file. (there is a placeholder nokey.txt file which you can delete or use the same file)
+5. Consult the [models](https://studio.nebius.ai/models/text2image) page to get an idea of how much each generation will cost, you do get 1$ worth of free credit when you sign up which is enough for multiple test generations.

 # Step by step setup (Fal)
 1. Install the extension with the "Install via Git URL" option in comfyUI manager
 2. Create an account at [fal.ai](https://fal.ai/)